Hitchhiking in New Zealand: 6 Lessons from 20 Rides (Queenstown to Auckland)

 I had this idea that all backpackers hitchhike in New Zealand.
 They throw a coin and if it’s heads they go North to South, if it’s tails they go South to North.

-I did the next best thing: I checked the flights to Auckland and Queenstown and picked the cheaper.
+I did the next best thing: I checked the flights to Auckland and to Queenstown and picked the cheaper.
 In my case Queenstown.
 Then I hitchhiked more than 1600 km north to Auckland in the next 2 weeks.

 This is all about that journey.
 The rides I got, the rules I followed, and the tips I can give you for hitchhiking in New Zealand.